privateprep/coding-space-website/src/pages/programs/summer-camps.md

       - title: I can't say enough good things about The Coding Space!
 My ten-year-old had an absolutely fantastic time during their two-week camp.
 From coding projects to STEM activities, every part of the program was engaging and well-organized.
-The field trip was a highlight, adding an extra layer of excitement to the experience.
 The camp counselors were incredible—both fun and professional, creating an environment where my son felt excited and motivated every day.
 He was thrilled to be there, and it was clear that he was fully engaged throughout the entire camp.
 If you’re looking for a camp that combines education with enjoyment in a supportive and dynamic setting, The Coding Space is the place to be.
           Highly recommend!,
         content: Norma, NYC Parent
   - type: textOnly
     textAlign: center